NRDD-constraints/NRDD/README.md

 [arXiv: 1805.06113](https://arxiv.org/abs/1805.06113) (updated to the XENON1T bound in [arXiv: 1805.12562](https://arxiv.org/abs/1805.12562)) with the exception of the long-range interaction terms with a photon propagator.

-The package can be tested by typying:
+The package can be tested by typing:

 python NRDD_constraints-example.py